Your trusted partner in cosmetic care abroad

 Everything you need to know before your procedure

 Yes.
-At JCI-accredited hospitals with board-certified surgeons, alarplasty in Thailand meets the same clinical and safety standards as the US, UK, and Australia.
-It is one of the lower-risk facial procedures — performed under local anaesthesia with no bone or cartilage work involved.
+Our partner hospitals are JCI-accredited and our surgeons hold Thai Board certification in plastic and reconstructive surgery, so alarplasty in Thailand meets the same clinical and safety standards as the US, UK, and Australia.
+It is one of the lower-risk facial procedures, performed under local anaesthesia with no bone or cartilage work involved, and you have a dedicated care coordinator throughout your stay.

 Seven days is the minimum recommended stay.
-This covers your consultation, the procedure, initial healing, suture removal, and a follow-up appointment before you are cleared to fly home.
+This covers your consultation, the procedure, initial healing, suture removal around day five to seven, and a follow-up appointment before you are cleared to fly home.

 Nick Peplow